coderefinery/talk-general/talk.md

 - Join forces
 - Minimize maintenance effort
 - Data stays in the Nordics
-- .blue[Partnering with DeIC]
+- .blue[Partnering with DeiC]

 ---

 ## Plan: Continuous integration service

-.blue[Partnering with DeIC] we plan to deploy a service which will make it easier for researchers to test their code
+.blue[Partnering with DeiC] we plan to deploy a service which will make it easier for researchers to test their code

 <img src="img/travis.jpg" style="width: 800px;"/>